 Find out how the giardia parasite (Giardiasis) might cause you permanent damage!
 Giardia diarrhea is caused by a parasite called giardia intestinalis, or giardia lamblia.
 Recent studies show that people who get a giardia infection can later develop chronic bowel symptoms, such as diarrhea, constipation, cramps, etc. Sound familiar?
 I wrote on another page about how certain kinds of infections can lead to IBS, but I wanted to cover this little beastie, because I think this is how I got irritable bowel syndrome.
 What is a giardia infection?
 A giardia infection is called giardiasis by doctors.
 It used to be called beaver fever, because it was believed that beavers were the transmitters of the ... »

 Could lower abdominal pain and fatigue be linked?
 One of the most common places for IBS sufferers to get pain is in the lower abdomen (i.e. your lower belly).
 What a lot of people don’t realize is that the fatigue and weakness they feel could be connected to that pain.
 We’re going to discuss that, but first a warning: If you haven’t seen a doctor about your abdominal pain you should be doing that, not reading this!
 It can be serious!
 There.
 Now that’s out of the way.
 If you’re still here, then… You need to know about the vagus nerve.
-The vagus nerve has nothing to do with Las Vegas :), it’s a nerve that runs from your lower abdomen up to your brain.
-And it’s connected to your bowels.
-Pain i... »
+The vagus nerve has nothing to do with Las Vegas :), it’s a nerve that runs from your lower abdomen up to your brain.... »